DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

 # Armor/Clothing
  - Added the Greaser Jacket
  - Added the Legion Combat Armor, which can be found the Legion Safehouse
- - Added the Wasteland Vest Outfit and distributed it
  - Companion clothing is now playable and is slightly buffed (Taken from Playable Companion Clothing﻿)
  - The Breathing Mask now fits the face of people who wear it and has a new normal map (Take From Lonesome Road Breathing Mask Redone)
  - The Fedora is now playable